lemassykoi/jyraphe/README.md

 # Jyraphe - Secure File Sharing

 A lightweight, secure file sharing application with LDAP authentication and email notifications.
-Based on the original Jyraphe project with modern security enhancements.
+Based on the original Jyraphe project with modern security enhancements (but old UX).

 ## Features